How Does Voting by Mail Work?

-Mail-in voting has a long history in the U.S. In five states, vote-by-mail is the primary method of voting, and all states offer the option.
+Mail-in voting has a long history in the U.S. In a growing number of states, vote-by-mail is the primary method of voting, and all states offer the option.
 Learn how these ballots are secured.

 Why Can't We Vote by Phone or Online?